vduseev/vduseev.github.io/_posts/2018-04-12-vim-python-pipenv.md

 ## VirtualEnv Support

-On of the issues one can discover is that Vim by default has no notion of virtual environment you are running in.
-It counts on the default python interpreter found in the `PATH` environment variable.
+One of the issues you can discover is that by default Vim has no notion of a virtual environment in which you are supposed to run.
+In order to perform any auto-completion or syntax checking tasks Vim utilizes the default python interpreter found in the `PATH` environment variable.

-The known classic way to make Vim aware of project's virtual environment is to check the list of environment variables to detect whether we are running inside a virtual environment and activate it.
+The classic way to make Vim aware of project's virtual environment is to check the list of environment variables to detect whether we are running inside a virtual environment and activate it.
 This approach is documented on the [realpython.com](https://realpython.com/vim-and-python-a-match-made-in-heaven/#virtualenv-support):

 {% highlight vim %}
 "python with virtualenv support